A telehealth option to talk to a doctor by phone or video, 24/7

 - Certain prescriptions may not be available, and other restrictions may apply.

-- Source 2018: Average allowed amounts charged by UnitedHealthcare Network Providers and not tied to a specific condition or treatment.
+- Source 2019: Average allowed amounts charged by UnitedHealthcare Network Providers and not tied to a specific condition or treatment.
 Actual payments may vary depending upon benefit coverage.
-(Estimated $1900.00 difference between the average emergency room visit and the average urgent care visit.)
+(Estimated Urgent Care savings are based on $131 difference between average Urgent Care visit cost of $180 and Virtual Visit cost of $49; $2,000.00 difference between the average Emergency Room visit and the average urgent care visit.)
 The information and estimates provided are for general informational and illustrative purposes only and is not intended to be nor should be construed as medical advice or a substitute for your doctor’s care.
 You should consult with an appropriate health care professional to determine what may be right for you.
 In an emergency, call 911 or go to the nearest emergency room.

 - The Designated Virtual Visit Provider’s reduced rate for a virtual visit is subject to change at any time.